stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-6-proxmox-omada-foundation/README.md

 Planned next steps:

+- Harden RustDesk remote access in Phase 6.5
 - Plug the ER605 into the active network path
 - Move routing and DHCP from Deco to ER605
+- Make the managed switch the core switch
 - Switch Deco mesh into AP mode
 - Validate client DHCP, DNS, and internet access
 - Confirm Pi-hole HA DNS still works through the VIP
-- Add the managed switch when available
-- Build VLAN segmentation for management, production, lab, and IoT/guest networks
+- Build VLAN segmentation later in Phase 8